 The 2006 assessment provides estimates of the undiscovered, technically recoverable (UTRR) oil and natural gas resources located outside of known oil and gas fields on the OCS.
 The assessment considered recent geophysical, geological, technological and economic information and utilized a probabilistic play-based approach to estimate the UTRR of oil and gas for individual plays.
-The UTRR estimates are presented as a range of estimates and include the mean estimate and the 95th and 5th percentile level - considered reasonable minimum and maximum values for the estimated level of UTRR resources.
+The UTRR estimates are presented as a range of estimates and include the mean estimate and the 95th and 5th percentile level - which are considered reasonable minimum and maximum values for the estimated level of UTRR resources.

 Estimates of UTRR for the entire OCS range from 66.6 billion barrels of oil at the 95th percentile to 115.1 billion barrels of oil at the 5th percentile with a mean of 85.9 billion barrels of oil.
-Similarly, gas estimates range from

-326.4 trillion to 565.9 trillion cubic feet of gas (tcf) with a mean of 419.9 tcf.
+Similarly, gas estimates range from 326.4 to 565.9 trillion cubic feet of gas (tcf) with a mean of 419.9 tcf.

-The estimates of the UTRR for the Atlantic OCS range from 7.57 billion barrels of oil at the 5th percentile to 1.12 billion barrels of oil with a mean estimate of 3.82 billion barrels of oil, and from 66.46 to 14.30 trillion cubic feet of natural gas with a mean of 36.99 tcf.
+The estimates of the UTRR for the Atlantic OCS range from 7.57 billion barrels of oil at the $5^{th}$ percentile to 1.12 billion barrels of oil at the 95th percentile with a mean estimate of 3.82 billion barrels of oil and from 66.46 to 14.30 trillion cubic feet of natural gas with a mean of 36.99 tcf.

-Based on the current MMS maps and the analysis of the OCS Assessment, the NC adjacent waters - which make up approximately 23 percent of the total Atlantic Resource base - are projected to contain as much as 1.74 billion barrels of oil and 15.29 trillion cubic feet of natural gas.
+Based on the current MMS maps and the analysis of the OCS Assessment, the Virginia adjacent waters - which make up approximately 10% of the total Atlantic Resource base - are projected to contain as much as 750 million barrels of oil and 6.65 trillion cubic feet of natural gas.